-- Hosted Shopify's head of recruitment for 3 weeks, they are on track to create in excess of 110 jobs in the region. - Detailed performance by exception
+Hosted Shopify's head of recruitment for 3 weeks, they are on track to create in excess of 110 jobs in the region.

 - Sponsored Venture Up, a youth accelerator programme. - The Summer of Biz and Summer of Tech placed 182 people into interns this summer, of these 110 were offered a permanent position in their host company. - Year to date, WREDA supported 541 regional businesses, 304 of these receiving hands on support.